tweag/topiary/README.md

 spawning tools that lint a developer's formatting and ultimately leading to automatic formatters.
-The latter were popularised by [`gofmt`][gofmt], whose developers had [the insight][gofmt-slides] that "good enough" uniform formatting, imposed on a codebase, with no scope for subjective adjustment, largely resolves these problems.
+The latter were popularised by [`gofmt`][gofmt], whose developers had [the insight][gofmt-slides] that "good enough" uniform formatting, imposed on a codebase, largely resolves these problems.

 Topiary follows this trend by aspiring to be a "universal formatter engine", which allows developers to not only automatically format their codebases with a uniform style, but to define that style for new languages using a [simple DSL][tree-sitter-query].
-This allows for the rapid prototyping of formatters, providing a [Tree-sitter grammar][tree-sitter-parsers] is defined for that language.
+This allows for the fast development of formatters, providing a [Tree-sitter grammar][tree-sitter-parsers] is defined for that language.

 ## Design Principles